nmylynh/Data-Structures/notes.md

     - Of course this advantage comes at a price: dynamic memory allocation requires more space and commands slower look up times.

 *In practice this means certain insertions are more expensive.
 For example, if the list initially allocates enough space for eight nodes, on the ninth insertion the list will have to double its allocated space to 16 and copy over the original 8 nodes, a more expensive operation than a normal insertion.

+### Pro's and Cons, Linked List:

+- If you want to delete data, or a node, you just have to unallocate it.
+    - If the node was the head, you would reassign the head to the next node
+    - the operation is quick, so it's `O(1)`
+    - Same thing with tail
+- However, if you want to lookup data, it's going to be `O(n)` (as the search iterates over each element to find it)
+    - Because it's not indexed
+- Linked lists prevents _buffer overflow attacks_ for when you're accessing indices in older languages
+    - it prevents someone from accessing indices they're not supposed to access
+- **Singly Linked Lists** are more memory efficient because it only needs one pointer
+- **Doubly Linked Lsits** Needs two pointers

 ## The Node: